 Nevertheless, employers will need to be careful that complaints or grievances of employees are dealt with under the grievance procedure and that protected disclosures are dealt with under a separate policy dealing with protected disclosures.

 It is easy to imagine situations where an employee’s personal grievance or complaint could link to a broader “public interest” workplace concern.

 This is why employers will need clear and separate policies dealing with both grievances and protected disclosures.
 An employer may have a hard time defending a claim that an employee is being penalised for making a protected disclosure in the absence of a clear whistle-blower policy.

-If you need a whistleblower policy for your workplace do not hesitate to contact me.
+If you need a whistleblower policy for your workplace you will find one in statutory instrument 464 of 2015.

 Code of Practice on Protected Disclosures Act, 2014